jewettaij/jacobi_pd/README.md

 C++ code exists for matrix diagonalization.
 Other C++ libraries such as Eigen or GSL use somewhat more restrictive licenses.
-(In my case, that prevented me from contributing my own code that uses these libraries to some open-source projects that I care about.
-So I wrote this library.)
+(In my case, those license prevented me from contributing my own code to other open-source projects.
+So I wrote my own matrix diagonalization code.)
-This code has not been optimized, abd does not run in parallel, and it only works on dense square real symmetric matrices.
+This code has not been optimized, does not run in parallel, and it only works on dense square real symmetric matrices.
 However you can use this code in other projects (without worrying about how it may effect the licese used by those projects).